Crawl Space and Basement Waterproofing and Encapsulation Frequently Asked Questions

 Most stains are caused by moisture.

 The white chalky stains are efflorescence, which is a deterioration of the cement as it passes through the block.
 The water inside your foundation walls is slowly bleeding the lime cement out of the wall.
 Over time, there will be nothing to hold the wall together, resulting in cracks and foundation deterioration.
-The brown stains could be mold or they could be acid stains from water passing thru a highly acidic soil.
+The brown stains could be mold or they could be acid stains from water passing through a highly acidic soil.
 The black stains could be mold or mildew.

 Mold will grow on painted surfaces more so than it will on a bare block because most paints have organic properties which gives the mold something to feed on.
 All of these type stains indicate the presence of water.